 4. Enjoy a Massaging Jacuzzi Bath Mat

 For me, the jacuzzi bath mat offers more promise than the jet spa.
 (And the two items are not designed to work together.)
 Between the two, I’m opting for the jacuzzi bath mat for sure.
-(Read about my favorite one here.)
+(I love the electric bath mats from SereneLife.)
+Watch the video above to see how amazing it is!

 This long mat adheres to the bottom of the bathtub with dozens of suction cups.
 It’s connected to an air hose and motorized air pump, and some brands come with a built-in heater.
 These range in price from about $90 to $190.